AmannAnand/Customer-Churn-Prediction-using-Logistic-Regression/README.md

 ## :small_blue_diamond: Problem Statement

-What customer segments are more liekly to chrun balances in the next quarter by at least 50% considering current quarter?
+What customer segments are more liekly to churn balances in the next quarter by at least 50% considering current quarter?

 ## :small_blue_diamond: Hypothesis Generation
 Some of the hypotheses are listed below: